praneelallam/Pulsepoint/README.md

 - Tiny bottom captions for readability
 - Generates 5 non-overlapping shorts per video
 - Downloadable MP4 + SRT captions
+- ## Optional LLM Enhancement
+The current deployment uses deterministic multimodal heuristics for clip selection (text + audio signals), which works out-of-the-box with no API keys.
+It allows api keys and was used to make demos as well, so for better use, add ur own gemini api key

+Optionally, users can enable LLM-based re-ranking (e.g., Gemini) by providing an API key to further refine clip selection and hooks, as demonstrated in the demo video.

 ## How It Works
 1. Upload a long video